Major distinguishing features

 You can insert pictures, tables and OLE objects, such as Excel Spreadsheets.
 What's the use?
 You can keep usage notes about the spreadsheet in the same note.

-Print a draft from full or partial outline
+Print full or partial list

 When you paste information from a web site, the location is automatically pasted for reference.
 This is a great way to quickly collect information from the Internet and later research it by using the links pasted